Jacqueline Lichtenberg: Life

+Writing career

 Many of her early novels are set in the Sime~Gen Universe, which she first described in a short story in 1969.
 Writing the series satisfied her preference for "'Intimacy'—the kind of relationship between the character and other characters, between the character and the universe, or between the character and him/herself, that brings trust into life" over "Action," a genre she "seriously dislike[s]."
 Her other writings have dealt with fantasy and occult subjects, including articles on Buffy the Vampire Slayer.
 She has written a monthly review column on science fiction, under the title "Science Fiction", for The Monthly Aspectarian.
 Under the pen name 'Daniel R. Kerns', she has published two novels, Hero and Border Dispute.

 Many of her works have been written in collaboration with Jean Lorrah, with whom Lichtenberg has a business partnership.
 A Star Trek fan, she has been actively involved in the Trekkie fan movement.
 In particular, she wrote the first Kraith Star Trek fan fiction.
-She is one of the Friends of Darkover and her early writing has been mentored by Marion Zimmer Bradley.
+She is one of the Friends of Darkover and her early writing was mentored by Marion Zimmer Bradley.